bogglem/MineSequencing/README.txt

 python3.6
 tensorflow==1.15
-#stable-baselines (install modified version from link below, this version includes an updated CNN Policy for this project)
+#stable-baselines (install modified version from link below, this version includes a custom 3D CNN Policy for this project.
-pip install git+https://github.com/bogglem/stable-baselines.git
+3D CNN is not otherwise available in stable-baselines) pip install git+https://github.com/bogglem/stable-baselines.git sklearn
-sklearn